thefluffyshadow/code-diva/README.md

 _Does not need to rewrite the code - just needs to point it out in a snooty tone._

 **Common things required that the Diva check:**
-* optional curly braces are mandatory - if, else, & any loop
+* Optional curly braces are mandatory - if, else, & any loop
-* block indentation - class body, method body, loop body, if/else, declarations (instance level)
+* Block indentation - class body, method body, loop body, if/else, declarations (instance level)
-* spaces around binary operators (just math operators (+ - * / %))
+* Spaces around binary operators (just math operators (+ - * / %))
-* brace alignment (religious thing)
+* Brace alignment (religious thing)
-* blank lines between methods and at end of file
+* Blank lines between methods and at end of file
-* case checking: class name, method name, constants, variables, formal parameters
+* Case checking: class name, method name, constants, variables, formal parameters
-	* constants should be all uppercase with underscores separating words
+	* Constants should be all uppercase with underscores separating words
-	* variables should be first letter uppercase, the rest lowercase
+	* Variables should be first letter uppercase, the rest lowercase

-_One of these can be exempted_
+_One of these can be exempted._

 **Additional things the Diva will check for:**
-* multiple lines of code on one line
+* Multiple lines of code on one line
-* maximum line length
+* Maximum line length

 ## Time Line
 * 07 Sept :: Decide one thing I want to work on as a developer.